 Do you know any children who are captivated by creatures?
-Curious about cougars?
-Fascinated by fish?
-Infatuated by insects?
-Interested in all things intertidal?
-SPES is running our SECOND Critter Club Series!
+Hungry for hummingbirds?
+Bananas about bees?
+Wild over woodpeckers?
+Or dead set on diving into the world of ducks?
+SPES is running our THIRD Critter Club Series!

-Starting November 03, SPES educators are offering an interactive online club for children who are passionate about animals, want to learn more about them, and want to help protect them.
+Starting March 30th, 2022, SPES educators are offering an interactive online club for children who are passionate about animals, want to learn more about them, and want to help protect them.
 We will explore wildlife in Stanley Park and around us through art, activities, short presentations, Q&A, and more!
-The club is open to children who attended the first series or new participants!
+The club is open to new participants and children who have attended previous series.

 Critter Club offers young minds a place to grow their curiosity, meet other like-minded children, and have fun!

-Clubbers will meet once a week, over four weeks, 10:30 a.m. to 12:00 p.m. for home-schooled children.
-Clubbers will be offered an optional exciting activity to do on their own over the next week!
+Clubbers will meet once a week, over four weeks, 10:30 a.m. to 12:00 p.m. over Zoom and will be offered an optional exciting activity to do on their own!
 Activities will be based around sustainable living and learning how to protect our precious wildlife.
-Participants can bond with each other other while sharing their individual activities during the break-out session the following week.
+Participants will have a chance to share and showcase their individual activities the following week.